rust-lang/reference/src/inline-assembly.md

 On x86, the `.intel_syntax noprefix` mode of GAS is used by default.
 On ARM, the `.syntax unified` mode is used.
 These targets impose an additional restriction on the assembly code: any assembler state (e.g. the current section which can be changed with `.section`) must be restored to its original value at the end of the asm string.
 Assembly code that does not conform to the GAS syntax will result in assembler-specific behavior.
+Further constraints on the directives used by the assembly are indicated by [Directives Support](#directives-support).

 [format-syntax]: ../std/fmt/index.html#syntax
 [rfc-2795]: https://github.com/rust-lang/rfcs/pull/2795